optimisedu/yt-dlp-.config/README.md

 - Chunked, optimal for my machine, tweak to find the sweet spot on your system (low on old systems or phones)
 - Metadata kept for postprocessing.
 With termux use that might be undesirable
 - 30 fps should be plenty fast.
 Don't be stupid wkith filesize save time and data un;ess you know what you are doing and have a usecase for downloading videos at a refresh rate faster than the human eye can register - 30fps is what average tv's run at.
-- regex matching suggestions for different usecases - suggestions coming.
+- Regex matching suggestions for different usecases - suggestions coming.